alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 * `boost combo key`: Bound to the same button as the boost key ingame, this will deploy landing gear if held down to perform a half-boost.
-* `center headlook`: Triggers the keybind to center ViewTracker
 * `docking request key`: Well, that one just sends a docking request using the proper command.
 No secondary function.
 * `FSS key`: Well … that one too just opens/closes FSS.
 And sets throttle to 0%